Skip to main content

 Siloam School

-Alongside our community partners, the Museum is leading a $1,000,000 fundraising effort to save the historic Siloam School, one of Mecklenburg County’s oldest remaining African American schoolhouses.
-We’re working to develop a detailed plan for re-locating the Siloam School, stabilizing the structure, and working with the community to find new uses for it.
+Alongside our community partners, the Museum led a $1.2 million fundraising effort to save the historic Siloam School, one of Mecklenburg County’s oldest remaining African American schoolhouses.
+The school moved to the Museum's East Charlotte campus in September 2023 and is currently undergoing restorations in preparation for use as an educational resource.

 American Freedom Bell